Jurassic World Camp Cretaceous: Episodes

-Special (2022)

 Production

 According to series developer and consulting producer Zack Stentz, who also pitched the idea for the series to Universal Pictures, production on Jurassic World Camp Cretaceous began as early as April 2017.
 In June 2018, Scott Kreamer took over a premise and pilot script written by Stentz and worked on the show's early design.
-In 2019, a CGI-animated series was announced to debut on Netflix the following year, to be set during the events of the 2015 film Jurassic World.
+In 2019, an animated series was announced to debut on Netflix the following year, to be set during the events of the 2015 film Jurassic World.
 A joint project between Netflix, Universal Pictures, Amblin Entertainment, and DreamWorks Animation, Scott Kreamer and Aaron Hammersley worked together as the series' showrunners, executive-producing the series along with Lane Lueras, Steven Spielberg, Colin Trevorrow, and Frank Marshall.

 Spielberg did not want the series to be a "kiddy version" of the Jurassic Park films, insisting that the young characters be placed in dangerous scenarios, as in the films.
 Kreamer and Hammersley joined the project after it was greenlit and they shared Spielberg's vision.
 The three were inspired by various Spielberg films which often depicted children facing danger.
 Unlike the Jurassic Park films, where children are secondary characters rescued by adults, the series focuses instead on the teenagers and their efforts to survive on their own.
 While working, crew members watched the film Jurassic World several times to develop tie-ins between the film and the show, even creating a map of Isla Nublar to help with the process.

 According to staff writer Sheela Shrinivas and story editor Josie Campbell, the hardest characters to develop for the show were Yaz and Brooklynn.
 The writers struggled to find ways to make the characters "likable" to viewers.
 However, they ultimately decided that the best thing to do would be to bring out the character's weaknesses to have viewers sympathize with each character.
 The role of Dave was written specifically for Glen Powell, which he said made voicing the character "easy and fun".